alexiamcdonald/metaprogramming/slides/script.md

 Candy - "Omg that's awesome.
 I wanna try that."

 Alexia - "No Candy!
 You can't do that.
 That would be bad.
 That's called Monkey Patching and your team at Red Bubble would totally hate your guts if you did it."

 Candy - "Ohhh wow so that's what Monkey Patching is!"

 Alexia - "Yup!
 But I'll show you how you can override classes because it's super important to understand if you wanna be better programmer."

-Show opening up classes slide
+Opening up classes is seen a lot in your rails app under the config/intializers.
+Maybe you needed to go in there to config something.
+Well when you do that you are creating a new verison of that class.
+In your app it will take the latest version of that class and run the stuff that's in there.
+This means you can override method or even add new methods.

-Take string for example
-You want to add a Censor method to string so you can make strings more PC.
+Take string for example! say you want to add a Censor method to string so you can make strings more PC.
 Kinda like Slackbot!

 Candy - "I see a lot of people get upset by that slackbot being PC but I think it's the right thing to do if wanna make this community more diverse.
 Can I write this method?"

+Alexia: SURE

 Alexia - "That's super PC!
 Well done.
-You opened up a Class.
-I'll show you how to override a method so you can be a bad programmer."
+You opened up a Class and added a new method.
+You really shouldn't do this kind of metaprogramming but I'll show you how to do the worst of the worst.
+I'll override a method!!"

 Candy - "Yeah I can now see why monkey patching is bad and I shouldn't do it.
 So where is metaprogramming used?"

-Show where metaprogramming is used in ruby.

-Alexia - "I think it's time we got more advanced.
-Let's talk about the eigen class.
-It's also known as the singleton class."

-Eigen class slide

-Candy - "That class kinda sounds like you.
-One of a kind and single."

-Alexia - "Yeahh...
-Well more about Eigen classes"
+It's used in a bunch of different places!
+List them.
+Remember when you first started programming in ruby and you were like 'whoa rails generate scaffold has done a bunch of stuff for me' Well that's metaprogramming in action.

 Candy - "I want more pair programming!
-I used find_by all the time at work.
+I use find_by all the time at work.
 You mentioned at Rails Camp that's it's metaprogramming.
 How?"

-Show find by example
+This is the table for Horses.
+Now what happens if I want to know the Horse's name.
+Well I can find it by entering the database's field name and it will return the Horse by it's name.

+If say I want to search by the Horse's home the application will throw an undefined method error.

+Rails is intelligent enough to know that it can chain only existing attributes to it's find by method and not  attributes that don't exist.

+Basically rails takes the argument and creates a method dynamically using metaprogramming.

+Candy - How does it do that exactly?

-Alexia - "It took me a really long time to follow the chain to figure it out.
+Alexia - "Well it turns out I didn't have enough time to follow the chain to figure it out.
 This is one of the problems with metaprogramming.
 It's really hard to debug on the implementation side"

-Candy - "But it's really easy to read on the call side and I like it because of that!"
+Candy - "But it seems really easy to read on the call side and I like it because of that!"

 Alexia - "Yeah there are a bunch of different ways it's awesome *show pros* but it's also can be bad like we saw with monkey patching and debugging"

 Candy - "I think you're right about it not being special though.
 You just need to read the code to get better at it.
 Plus I totally do metaprogramming already at work and I didn't even know it till now.
 It's not that special."